Poundstretcher

 An example of a location operating a larger format in 2010 as 'Poundstretcher Extra'.
 This format would later be replaced by the Bargain Buys brand.

 Poundstretcher Limited is a British variety store chain, founded in 1981 by Paul Appell and Stephen Fearnley.
-The retailer is currently based in Kirby Muxloe, Leicestershire, and since April 2024 has been a subsidiary of the Fortress Investment Group.

-As of March 2023, the retailer has 324 locations and employs around 4,000 people, with 61 of its locations trading as Bargain Buys.
+In March 1989, Brown & Jackson plc acquired Poundstretcher, and in September 2003, announced that some Poundstretcher locations would be gradually converted into their new Instore format.
+In February 2006, it was announced that Instore had issued a profit warning, and in February 2009, a programme to convert all Instore locations to Poundstretcher began.

+In March 2009, Aziz Tayub would increase his shareholding to become the majority owner of Poundstretcher, becoming the ultimate owner by March 2012.
+In September 2018, Poundstretcher began opening new stores under the Bargain Buys fascia, and later converting its larger-format Poundstretcher stores to Bargain Buys.
+In April 2024, Poundstretcher was sold to Fortress Investment Group.

 History

 Poundstretcher was established in 1981 by Paul Appell and Stephen Fearnley.
 It became a subsidiary of Brown & Jackson plc (originally a construction firm which can be traced back to 1923) in March 1989.

 After selling Poundstretcher to Philip Harris, founders Paul Appell and Stephen Fearnley acquired control of a failing retail business, United News Shops, which they managed to revitalise.
 In March 2008, United News Shops was sold to WHSmith.

 In 1995 Pepkor, South Africa's largest retailer, acquired a controlling stake in Brown & Jackson plc and refinanced it.
 Brown & Jackson expanded rapidly with What Everyone Wants and Your More Stores purchased in October 1997 and The Brunswick Warehouse in January 2000.
-During 2000 the group continued to expand organically, including its first overseas venture with the opening of 6 stores in Poland.
+During 2000 the group continued to expand organically, including its first overseas venture with the opening of six stores in Poland.

 During 2002 the group embarked on a major restructuring.
 The board undertook to dispose of the trading subsidiaries other than Poundstretcher Ltd and this disposal was completed on 27 September 2002.
-In 2003 the company undertook a rebrand of company name to Instore plc.
+In 2003 the company undertook a rebrand of company name to Instore.
 Poundstretcher stores were gradually being rebranded to ...instore, however in 2006, a new chief executive concluded that the rebranding was not working, and from June 2009, new stores were opened as Poundstretcher after Instore plc was acquired by Aziz Tayub.
 In September 2012, the group had 400 stores in the United Kingdom.